wjenh/PDP-1-Disassembler/README.md

 So, if you are having issues with code not working, carefully check your source.

 ## ERRORS
-The following errors are possible and will be reported on stderr after which an exit(1) is done, except see EOF.
+The following errors are possible and will be reported on stderr after which an exit(1) is done:
 - Incorrect command line arguments
 - Unterminated RIM block

+## WARNINGS
 - Malformed BIN block
-- Premature EOF.
-This results in a warning, but the code up to the EOF is still disassembled.
+- Premature EOF
+For a malformed BIN block, processing continues as described above.
+For a premature EOF, a binary word of 3 characters was being assembled but EOF was seen before all 3 were read.
+In this case, pass 2 is still run ignoring the characters found.

 ## BUILDING
 Just do: